katerebekah/csharp-dotnet-milestones/2-command-line-applications/exercises/CLI_SAVING_CONSTANTS.md

 Your application should accept the following commands:

 - `quit` and `exit` - exits the program
-- `lastq` - prints the last entered command or expression
+- `lastq` - prints the last entered command or expression even it was unsuccessful.

 ### Constant Expressions